 The First Year Experience Program (FYE) is designed to orient first year students to the institution and help them integrate themselves into the College community.
-Through a special introductory session at orientation and six follow up weekly classroom workshops during the Fall semester, all first year students have the opportunity to become familiar with key offices, services and resource on campus and to explore issues related to college life, i.e., diversity, wellness, thinking, learning, peer pressure and drugs and alcohol.
-They also have an opportunity to develop a support network consisting of fellow students, student service personnel and faculty.
-During the Spring semester, all First Year students participate in another FYE Program devoted to leadership development.
-Students work with their facilitators and classmates to assess their leadership potential and plan for activities and opportunities to explore their leadership capabilities both on and off campus.
+Through a special introductory session at orientation class during the first semester, all first year students have the opportunity to become familiar with key offices, services and resource on campus and to explore issues related to college life, i.e., diversity, wellness, critical thinking, learning and communication skills.

-Misericordia University's Choice Program consists of a series of seven workshops designed to assist Undeclared students explore their interests, values and skills as well as the various Misericordia major curricula and world of work.
-All incoming first year Undeclared students are encouraged to participate in this experience.
-During the seven-week series, students will complete a series of informal assessments, engage in individual and group reflection experiences, interact with area employers representing student's fields of interest, explore the Misericordia catalogue and meet with Misericordia professors to explore career options in the various major fields.
+Misericordia University's Choice Program consists of a series of workshops designed to assist Undeclared students explore their interests, values and skills as well as the various Misericordia major curricula and world of work.
+During the Choice program, students meet with their advisor and will complete a series of informal assessments, engage in individual and group reflection experiences, interact with area employers representing student's fields of interest, explore the Misericordia catalogue and meet with Misericordia professors to explore career options in the various major fields.
 The Choice Program offers Undeclared students an opportunity to interact with other students who are exploring their futures and provides them with a support system as they adjust to college and make decisions about their major and career choices.
-This workshop series is co-facilitated by the Student Success Center and the Insalaco Center for Career Development.
+This workshop is co-developed by the Student Success Center and the Insalaco Center for Career Development.

-Jessica M. Randall, MBA, MEd, MAS - Director of the Student Success Center, contact firstname.lastname@example.org.
+Jessica M. Nelson, MBA, MEd, MAS - Director of the Student Success Center, contact firstname.lastname@example.org.

-Kristen Ricardo, M.S. - Assistant Director, Student Success Center/Office for Students with Disabilities, contact email@example.com.
+Kristen Ricardo, M.S. - Assistant Director, Student Success Center/Office for Students with Disabilities, contact email@example.com@misericordia.edu.

-Marianne Guarnieri - College Retention Liaison - College of Arts and Sciences; College of Professional Studies and Social Services, contact email@example.com.
+Tabitha Bolinsky, MEd, - College Liaison - College of Arts and Sciences; College of Business, contact firstname.lastname@example.org.

-Jen Cory, M.S. - Coordinator of Tutoring, contact email@example.com
+Jennifer Cory, M.S. - Coordinator, Tutoring Center, contact email@example.com

 To schedule an appointment, call the SSC (570) 674-6408 Monday through Thursday 8:00 a.m. - 4:30 p.m., Friday 8:00 a.m. - 4:00 p.m. or visit the SSC in the lower level of Alumnae Hall.
 Evening and weekend appointments are available upon request.
 For more information on the SSC, e-mail firstname.lastname@example.org or call (570) 674-6408.